The Luke Walton Band: Blue Suburbia (2008–2009)

 The following year, Walton wanted to start a cover classic rock and blues trio band with Zach Freeman.
 After a brief search, the twosome met Jordan Sorokin (bass) and formed the band Blue Suburbia.
 The band played mainly covers from artists such as Eric Clapton, John Mayer, and others, along with playing a few originals written by Walton.
 The band performed at La Costa Canyon High School's Battle of The Bands and finished first.
 At the end of the following summer (2009), the band recorded a four-song EP called The Other Side.
 When the members of the band all left for college, the band was put on hold.
 Walton attended The University of Southern California, Jordan Sorokin attended University of Pennsylvania, and Zach Freeman attended Texas Christian University.

 The Luke Walton Band (2009–2011)

 Walton was accepted into The University of Southern California's Popular Music Program.
 During his first semester, he formed a band with a few of other students in his major.
-The new members were Logan Shrewsbury (Drums), Peter Johnson (Violin), and Nick "Thor" Campbell (Bass).
+The new members were Logan Shrewsbury (drums), Peter Johnson (violin), and Nick "Thor" Campbell (bass).
 The members decided to name the band The Luke Walton Band and play originals written by Walton.
 During the school year of 2009–2010, the band played weekly local shows around Los Angeles and began to form a fan base.

 During the summer of 2010, The Luke Walton Band went on a tour up the California coast from San Diego to San Francisco.
-The band stopped in various cities and playing with artists such as Rozzi Crane, Liplash, and others.
+The band stopped in various cities and played with artists such as Rozzi Crane and Liplash, among others.